2024-04-27 23:08:41

 It is worth mentioning that in recent weeks, Caputo, facing the next wheat campaign, announced that import tariffs on three herbicides, atrazine, glyphosate and 2,4D, would soon be lowered, but “beyond the fact that the productive sector celebrates all types of tax reductions, these types of measures do nothing more than add noise to a complex network of commercial relations that end up affecting the entire chain and do not generate a cent of real improvement in the real prices of the economy,” said the job.
 It should be noted that there is ample evidence of the negative consequences that changes can cause when they do not have a minimum study time in terms of possible collateral damage: Is Argentina prepared to make part of its food production matrix dependent on Chinese and Indian imports? ?

-“The price of glyphosate is currently approximately US$5/liter, when back in November/December of last year it was worth about US$7.5/liter.
-The price reduction has already occurred, and not due to the announcements of lower tariffs, but due to a lower international price of the active ingredient and a normalization of the flow of dollars for importers, and it could fall further if it were not for the impact on the cost of the PAIS tax,” the consultancy detailed.
+“The price of glyphosate is currently approximately US$5/liter, when back in November/December of last year it was worth regarding US$7.5/liter.
+The price reduction has already occurred, and not due to the announcements of lower tariffs, but due to a lower international price of the active ingredient and a normalization of the flow of dollars for importers, and it might fall further if it were not for the impact on the cost of the PAIS tax,” the consultancy detailed.

 According to the opinion of specialists, all from the renowned CREA Movement, “the expected measures for the sector, regarding the economic policy of the new government, are insufficient for now.
 A positive and concrete fact is the liberation of export restrictions, and the adaptation of imports of inputs, although it will be necessary to see if the rest arrive later, such as a single exchange rate and a reduction in tax pressure, mainly the really significant such as export duties and the PAIS tax.”